colhountech/CT-Studio/Functions/AppSettings/README.md

 ```

+> **Tip**
-[!Tip]: if you don't want any configuration other than feature flags to be
+> if you don't want any configuration other than feature flags to be
-loaded to your application, you can call Select("_") to only load a
+> loaded to your application, you can call Select("_") to only load a
-nonexisting dummy key "_".
+> nonexisting dummy key "_".
 By default, all configuration key-values in
-your App Configuration store will be loaded if no Select method is
+> your App Configuration store will be loaded if no Select method is
-called.
+> called.

 Add `AddAzureAppConfiguration` and `AddFeaturemanagement` to Configure: